 While Cornwall may be on the sleepy side, as a county we’re not as behind as people may think and are very welcoming of a greener future.
-According to Next Green Car, at the end of the summer 2021, there were more than 600,000 plug-in vehicles.
+According to Next Green Car, at the end of the February 2022, there were more than 780,000 plug-in vehicles.

 You will of course find more charging points in built up areas and cities, but like the rest of the country, Cornwall’s electric car charging points continue to grow.
 Given that our county is wonderfully spread out, it’s worth preparing ahead if you’re considering a Cornish holiday or travelling in the Duchy with an electric car.